 THE LURING is described as a psychological thriller, following a man as he attempts to unveil a traumatizing event he has suppressed from his childhood.
 I can get behind a good psychological thriller, and to be fair this film wasn’t totally unwatchable.
 The opening sequence of the film, which unveiled the event in which our leading man has no recollection, was deeply unsettling.
 Unfortunately due to the unnecessary, and highly confusing paranormal incidents dominating the rest of the film, my interest fizzled out shortly thereafter.

 Maybe I’m a horror purist, but putting that aside I had a handful of other issues with this picture.
-Namely the characters, as the only ones I found to be tolerable were featured in the opening scene, never to return again.
-Our leading man isn’t meant to be likeable, but both him and his girlfriend had me so irritated that it felt like I was being forced to sit next to someone I loathed for an extended period of time.
+Namely, the characters, as the only ones I found to be tolerable were featured in the opening scene, never to return again.
+Our leading man isn’t meant to be likable, but both he and his girlfriend had me so irritated that it felt like I was being forced to sit next to someone I loathed for an extended period of time.

-Coupling this unshakeable irritation with the vehicle I’ve been provided, I had difficulty making sense of the story they were bestowing upon me.
-I had high hopes after being introduced to the horrors of the suppressed event, and was furthered disturbed upon discovering the circumstances that led to it.
-To me, it was an incredibly strong concept that unfortunately fell victim to lack of coherency in the story progression.
+Coupling this unshakable irritation with the vehicle I’ve been provided, I had difficulty making sense of the story they were bestowing upon me.
+I had high hopes after being introduced to the horrors of the suppressed event and was furthered disturbed upon discovering the circumstances that led to it.
+To me, it was an incredibly strong concept that, unfortunately, fell victim to a lack of coherency in the story progression.
 One could argue this is how psychological thrillers are supposed to make you feel, but I ended up exiting this picture with a little too foggy a head.
-It felt hallow in moments, clustered in others, and ultimately concluded with too many loose ends longing to be tied.
+It felt hollow in moments, clustered in others, and ultimately concluded with too many loose ends longing to be tied.